tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

 ### Train and tune the model

-When we set up our parsnip model, we tagged two hyperparameters for tuning:
+When we set up our parsnip model, we chose two hyperparameters for tuning:

 ```r